diem/diem/documentation/coding_guidelines.md

 References:

-* [What is Property Based Testing?](https://hypothesis.works/articles/what-is-property-based-testing/) (includes a comparison with fuzzing)
+* [What is Property-Based Testing?](https://hypothesis.works/articles/what-is-property-based-testing/) (includes a comparison with fuzzing)
 * [An introduction to property-based testing](https://fsharpforfunandprofit.com/posts/property-based-testing/)
 * [Choosing properties for property-based testing](https://fsharpforfunandprofit.com/posts/property-based-testing-2/)